morganhein/autostart.sh/README.md

 - maintenance of an environment and backups
 - distributing an environment

-In a nuthsell, envy performs two major duties:
+In a nutshell, envy performs two major duties:
-1. Installs packages and dependencies requested by a platform agnoistic config file
+1. Installs packages and dependencies requested by a platform-agnostic config file
 2. Syncs dotfiles and other configuration files from a repository, and then symlinks those files into a home/config directory

 Think of the first duty as a "universal package manager" and the second "automatic git and management of dotfiles".